 - 5.)
 The meter base should be installed approximately 60-66 inches above final grade to the center of the meter base. - 6.)
 Install schedule 80 gray electrical PVC or rigid steel from the meter base up to a minimum of thirteen feet above final grade.
 See chart 1C for service entrance conductor sizing. - 7.)
 Securely fasten the riser to the building with conduit standoff brackets or two hole straps. - 8.)
 Install the service entrance conductors in the riser leaving approximately twenty-four inches hanging out of the top of the riser.
 The neutral conductor should be properly identified with a six inch wide marking of white electrical tape.
-See chart 1D for service entrance conductor sizing. - 9.)
-Install a weatherhead on top of the riser.
+See chart 1D for service entrance conductor sizing. - Install a weatherhead on top of the riser.
 The service entrance conductors should hang out of the weatherhead approximately eighteen to twenty inches - 10.)
 Install a 5/8" electrical eyebolt through the framing of the building.
 The eyebolt needs to be installed a minimum of twelve feet above final grade. - 11.)
-Install a grounding conductor from the panel out to the ground lug on the meter base and continue it out to a grounding electrode.
+Install a grounding conductor from the panel out to a grounding electrode.
 See chart 1A for grounding conductor sizing. - 12.)
 Install a grounding electrode (ground rod) approximately eighteen inches away from the foundation of the building.
 The grounding electrode needs to be approximately six inches below final grade.
 Leave the grounding electrode and grounding clamp exposed until a Rural Electric employee has performed a safety check.
 Grounding electrode and clamp sizing can be found on chart 1B.

-MEMBER'S WIRING FOR METER ON THE POLE OVERHEAD - PANEL IN THE BASEMENT FINAL GRADE JACKSON COUNTY REMC DATE: 02-22-99 TODD HARRISON SCALE: N.T.S.
+MEMBER'S WIRING FOR METER ON THE POLE OVERHEAD - PANEL IN THE BASEMENT FINAL GRADE JACKSON COUNTY REMC DATE: 02-22-99 SCALE: N.T.S.
 MEMBER'S WIRING FOR METER ON THE POLE OVERHEAD - PANEL IN THE BASEMENT